Wondering what a contingency period is and how it impacts your home sale? Keep reading to learn everything you need to know!

 The contingency period refers to a time period that starts the date an offer is accepted and ends on the contingency removal date, which is a date named in the accepted offer.

-In California, the period is normally 17 days from the date the offer was accepted.
-If an offer is accepted March 1 and the contingency removal date is defined in the offer as 17 days from acceptance, then the contingency period will be from March 1 to March 17.
-However, savvy sellers can often shorten this period, as explained in this post.
+The length of time depends on the state, but the contingency period is normally 17 days from the date the offer was accepted.
+If an offer is accepted March 1 and the contingency removal date is defined in the offer as 17 days from acceptance, then the contingency periodwill be from March 1 to March 17.

 During this period, your buyer gets an opportunity to review your seller’s disclosure packet and can hire professionals to conduct real estate inspections, such as a general home inspection or termite inspection.
 On or before the contingency removal date, the buyer is supposed to either: